arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

     // While the central device is connected. while (central.connected()) {
-      // Read the voltage level and update the BLE characteristic with the level value. int voltageLevel = readVoltageLevel();
+      // Read the voltage level and update the BLE characteristic with the voltage level value. int voltageLevel = readVoltageLevel();

       Serial.print("- Voltage level is: ");